mkdoc/mkql/doc/readme/guide.md

 ### Child Combinator

-By default a selector such as `ol li` will find all descendants use the child combinator operator when you just want direct children:
+A selector such as `ol li` will find all descendants use the child combinator operator when you just want direct children:

 ```css
 ol > li